Energy partnerships and energy dialogues

-The countries of Eastern Europe and Central Asia, as well as Turkey, Israel and Iran, are looking to fundamentally update their energy supply and energy system.
+The countries of Eastern Europe and Central Asia, as well as Türkiye and Israel, are looking to fundamentally update their energy supply and energy system.
 The contribution of these countries is extremely important for the global energy transition.
-On behalf of the BMWK, dena is thus supporting Iran, Israel, Kazakhstan, Turkey, Ukraine and Uzbekistan in transforming their energy systems as part of bilateral energy cooperative agreements.
+On behalf of the BMWK, dena is thus supporting Israel, Kazakhstan, Türkiye, Ukraine and Uzbekistan in transforming their energy systems as part of bilateral energy cooperative agreements.
 This involves mutual exchange: dena also observes the developments and strategies of the partner countries in implementing their respective energy transitions and incorporates them into the national energy transition discussion in Germany.

 Transforming the energy systems

 Focuses include expanding renewable energy sources, integrating them into energy systems, increasing energy efficiency, modernising the energy infrastructure and organising legal and technical frameworks for the electricity and energy market.

 The challenges the countries face in implementing their energy transition vary. dena is thus supporting the BMWi in the organisation and practical implementation of these bilateral energy cooperative agreements. dena’s work also involves identifying additional countries that may be suitable for energy partnerships, energy dialogues or project-related energy cooperative agreements.

 dena’s role within the bilateral cooperative agreements includes specialist support, involving representatives from industry, science and civil society from Germany and the partner countries, as well as establishing networks and initiating projects.